 When the scanning process is finished, you can exit the command window and reboot your computer to check the SMART hard disk error is solved.

-Have you ever been troubled by the issue scanning and repairing drive stuck?
+Windows 10 scanning and repairing drive stuck result in unbootable computer.
 This post will show you 5 ways to fix this issue.

 Solution 3.
 Check Hard Drive